Medinfo-Lab/sciNOME/README.md

 If you prefer to build the package by hand, follow these steps:

-- Make sure that you have the dependencies from CRAN ("dplyr","reticulate","utils","MOFA","data.table")
+- Make sure that you have the dependencies from CRAN ("dplyr","reticulate","utils","data.table")

 - Download and build from source: